Luna Park (1992 film)

 Luna Park (Луна-парк; 1992) is a Franco-Russian produced film.
 The second feature film of Russian director Pavel Lungin, it depicts the story of a young antisemitic skinhead leader, Andrei Leonov (Andrei Gutin), who is forced to come to terms with the discovery that his father, Naoum Kheifitz (Oleg Borisov), is of Jewish ancestry.

-The film, of the "chernukha" (Russian: чернуха, roughly "black stuff") genre, follows Andrei as he explores his heritage and the relationship he begins with his father.
+The film, of the "chernukha" ("black stuff") genre, follows Andrei as he explores his heritage and the relationship he begins with his father.